 Consider issues like:

 - Ages of children

 - Whether you host friends regularly

 - Space for your favorite hobby

 Sometimes our ideas of our dream home and our dream life aren’t actually compatible because we haven’t considered them in tandem.
 For instance, does your vision of a dream home include a beautiful pool, but your dream life doesn’t include the upkeep?
 Take the time to really imagine and consider what you want today, and what you hope for the next 10 years.
+Our renovation workbook can be a big help to understanding your needs and wants in life and their relation to your dream home.
+Download the free workbook here!
 It’s a fun exercise, and it can make the difference in your renovated home being truly perfect for you.